Photo:@sallyomo; STYLING: ASOS Edition dress

 Courtesy of Whistles

 If you want some inspiration for shopping affordable high-street wedding outfits, just take a look at my pick of the expensive-looking options that will cost you a fraction of the price of a traditional frock.
 I've picked out a selection of dresses from some of our favourite stores that can totally be worn for your big day.
-Keep scrolling to shop the specialised wedding dress collections from ASOS, Whistles, and so much more.
+While what one person deems as “affordable” can differ greatly for another, considering many wedding dresses cost in the thousands, I’ve kept my edit below the £1,000 threshold.
+If that still seems expensive to you (it is a considerable amount of money, after all), rest assured there are plenty of dresses that come in under this—starting at a mere £130.
+Keep scrolling to shop the specialised wedding dress collections from ASOS, Whistles and so many more.